 As Hawaii’s youngest island, most shorelines are still works in progress with coarser sand than you will find on the older sister islands.
-But this raw, savage beauty is also what makes them so special.
+But it is this raw beauty that, as a photography and nature lover, I feel makes the Big Island’s beaches the most photogenic.

-From world famous destinations like “Green Sand Beach” and the golden coastline of Kona, to secret beaches hidden away in remote coves, this guide will take you on a photographic journey through the best Big Island beaches.
+From world-famous destinations like “Green Sand Beach” and the golden coastline of Kona to secret beaches hidden away in remote coves, I have created this guide to showcase the best Big Island beaches through photos I have captured over the years.

-In it, you will learn exact locations, relevant information, and everything you need to know for visiting.
+In addition to describing them, I will also provide exact locations, relevant information, and everything you need to know for visiting each featured beach.

-THE 101 BEST THINGS TO DO ON BIG ISLAND: Ultimate Bucket List
+THE 101 BEST THINGS TO DO ON BIG ISLAND

-You will notice that nearly all of the best beaches on Big Island are on the west coast, particularly in the Kona region.
-This is because the Hilo side of the island has only a lava rock shelf, meaning there really are no true beaches on the Big Island’s eastern coastline.
+You will notice that nearly all of the best beaches on the Big Island are on the west coast, particularly in the Kona region.
+This is because the Hilo side of the island has only a lava rock shelf, meaning there are no true beaches along the eastern coastline.

 Due to the relatively young nature of the beaches on the Big Island, it is worth packing a pair of beach shoes.
-Even the softest sand beaches on the island may have some lava rock and coral present which can be painful to tread on.
+Even the softest sand beaches on the island may have some lava rock and coral present, which can be painful to walk on.

-The Top 25 Best Beaches on Big Island are:
+List of the Top 25 Best Beaches on Big Island

 - Hapuna Beach State Recreation Area